cdleong/cdleong.github.io/_posts/2019-3-1-finding-myself-in-latent-space.md

 > ![A figure showing an interpolation between faces and corresponding "anti-faces", taken from Nvidia's paper.
 The figure is labelled "figure 8", and has a lengthy text description beneath]({{ site.baseurl }}/images/finding_myself/anti-face.png  "anti-faces")

 I became deeply curious to try it myself.
+And, I found myself wondering...

-Could I generate... an **anti-me**?
+> Could I generate... an **anti-me**?
 A version of myself, with all attributes flipped?
-What would she look like?
+And what would she look like?

 ### Finding Myself In Latent Space.